Swiatek Shines In 51-minute French Open Blitz As Gauff Ends Andreeva Run - UrduPoint

 - Rybakina withdraws - "I was not feeling good yesterday and the day before.
 I didn't sleep last night," said the 23-year-old Kazakh.

 "I had fever and a headache and it's difficult to breathe.
-I tried to play in the warm-up but I feel it's the right decision to withdraw."
-Sorribes Tormo, ranked 132 in the world, will be playing in the second week of a Grand Slam for the first time.
-She will face either Ekaterina Alexandrova of Russia or Brazil's Beatriz Haddad Maia for a place in the quarter-finals.
+I tried to play in the warm-up but I feel it's the right decision to withdraw.

+" Sorribes Tormo, ranked 132 in the world, will be playing in the second week of a Grand Slam for the first time.

+She will face Beatriz Haddad Maia, the first Brazilian to make the last 16 in Paris since 1979, for a place in the last eight.

 World number six Gauff, the runner-up to Swiatek last year, came back from a set down to defeat Andreeva 6-7 (5/7), 6-1, 6-1.